-I began this Chapter by describing my struggles to do justice to the stories that had been told to me, whilst facing inevitable choices about what I could realistically include within this book.
+I began this Chapter by describing my struggles to do justice to the stories that had been told to me, whilst facing inevitable choices about what I could realistically include within this thesis.
 My solution sprang from Richardson's notions of weaving a tapestry composed of 'threads of many different hues' (1997, p.
 33), in order to form a 'collective story' (p.
 33).
-Inspired by her ideas, I have conceptualised the five parental narratives within this chapter as threads weaving together with both my own experience and that of parents in the three chapters that now follow.
-The threads discussed in this chapter can still be distinguished very visibly within the following three accounts and should be kept in mind whilst reading them.
-In Chapter 8, I will weave them all together in my final discussion of the stories themselves and my experience of researching them.
-Additionally I will revisit the concepts of 'collective story' and the 'great permission,' which Frank connects to talking about death, and problematize these within the context of the 'emotional politics' engendered by media dissemination.
+Inspired by her ideas, I have conceptualised the five parental narratives within this chapter as threads weaving together with both my own experience and the complete accounts, which form Chapters 5-7, to build a more holistic picture of parents experience of sudden and unexpected child death.